Advanced Tailings Reclamation

-Our tailings management strategies align with regulatory requirements based on two key principles:
+Canadian Natural’s tailings management strategies focus on the objectives of dam integrity, environmental performance, and reclamation.
+We align with regulatory requirements based on two key principles:

-1. Creating landforms that fit within the local landscape.
+1. Creating natural features on the land that are integrated within the local landscape.

-2. Supporting productive wetlands and boreal forest habitats.
+2. Supporting productive wetlands and boreal forest ecosystems.
 Our processes focus on preventing fluid tailings (FT) through optimizations and continuous improvements.

 As part of innovation efforts around tailings management, our Horizon site has been operating a test pilot project on the In Pit Extraction Process (IPEP).
 This project has potential to: